kellan/kellan.github.io/index.md

 <h3> Previously </h3>

+* VPE of [Dropbox](https://dropbox.com/).
+Transforming the iconic startup into a product development powerhouse.

 * SVP of [Blink Health](https://blinkhealth.com).
 Working to fix the affordability and accessibility of prescription medication in the US by overhauling the supply chain.
 Lead engineering, product and design.

 * CTO of [Etsy](https://etsy.com).
 Built and led Etsy's famously generative and human centered engineering organization through IPO.